China’s auto industry association blasts US rule against Chinese technology of connected cars

 People visit the 20th China (Changsha) International Automobile Exposition in Changsha, central China's Hunan Province, Dec.
 4, 2024.
 (Photo/Xinhua)

-In recent years, China's intelligent connected new energy vehicles have steadily developed, earning widespread consumer favor due to their competitiveness.
-Additionally, the adoption of related software and hardware technologies has grown within the global automotive supply chain, positively contributing to the growth of intelligent connected vehicle markets and global industrial development, the CAAM said in a statement seen on its WeChat account.
+In recent years, China's intelligent connected new-energy vehicles have steadily developed, earning widespread consumer favor due to their competitiveness.
+Additionally, the application of relevant software and hardware technologies in the global automotive supply chain is becoming increasingly widespread, positively contributing to the growth of global intelligent connected vehicle markets and industrial development, the CAAM said in a statement sent to the Global Times.

 The development of relevant sectors in China won't be affected by external disruptions, said the statement.